 Extreme heat events have killed more Australians in the past 200 years than any other natural hazard and this is likely to increase with climate change.

-To assist communities to be safe from, prepared for and resilient to current and projected risks of extreme heat, the Office of Environment and Heritage has lead the development of a guide to assist local government better understand and minimise the impacts of extreme heat on local communities.
+To assist communities to be safe from, prepared for and resilient to current and projected risks of extreme heat, we have led the development of a guide to assist local government better understand and minimise the impacts of extreme heat on local communities.

 Minimising the impacts of extreme heat: A guide for local government provides information on risks to water and air quality, food safety and infrastructure networks, as well as preparing for extreme heat events, examines approaches for minimising impacts and clarifies roles and responsibilities in relation to extreme heat events in NSW.

 Increasing Resilience to Climate Change Grants program

 This partnership program with LGNSW provides funding to address identified climate change risks and vulnerabilities facing NSW local councils.

 The Climate Change Fund is providing $3.6 million of funding under the 4 year program, with $1,100,000 of funding available in Round 1.
 Grants are available to individual councils and for regional projects across a number of councils.
 Collaboration with one or more councils, regional organisations, private sector or government agencies, community groups and other organisations is encouraged.
 Applications under Round one of the program closed on 1 March 2019.
 Round 2 of the program is expected to open in July 2019.

 The program is administered by Local Government NSW (LGNSW).
 For more information, contact Denise Anderson at LGNSW on (02) 9242 4056.

 Land-use planning strategies are an important part of Local Government's response in mitigating and preparing for climate change.
 Local Government NSW, together with us, have prepared case studies on how three NSW councils have addressed the need to prepare for climate change through land-use planning strategies.
 The case studies are: